pragmint/open-practices/capabilities/learning-culture.md

 ### [Run Pair Programming Sessions](/practices/run-pair-programming-sessions.md)

-Running pair programming sessions can help foster a learning culture within an organization because they promote continuous knowledge sharing and collaboration.
-In these sessions, two developers usually work together at a single workstation, enabling the real-time exchange of skills, techniques, and best practices.
-This type of collaborative environment accelerates the onboarding process for new team members and also helps experienced developers refine their skills through peer review and feedback.
+Pair programming sessions facilitate collaboration, real-time code review, and knowledge sharing among developers.
+By working in pairs, developers can catch issues early, ensure code is comprehensible, and spread knowledge across the team.
+This collaborative practice also accelerates the onboarding process for new team members while helping experienced developers refine their skills.
+Additionally, pair programming promotes adherence to coding standards, enhancing code consistency and readability.

 ### [Lead Workshops](/practices/lead-workshops.md)

 Leading workshops is an excellent way to provide your team with hands-on experience, allowing them to actively engage with the material.
 Workshops are particularly effective in breaking down preconceived notions, as they offer a practical approach to learning and problem-solving.
 However, workshops are not ideal for introducing new topics or ideas (that is better done by leading a demonstration).
 Participants may struggle in a workshop if they lack foundational knowledge, which can hinder their ability to fully benefit from the hands-on experience.
 To ensure success, it's important to establish a solid foundation before diving into complex workshop activities.